EOSIO/welcome/CONTRIBUTING.md

 [Report an issue](https://github.com/EOSIO/welcome/issues/new?title=Documentation+Issue)

-### New Documentation Content Requests
+### New Document Request

-New documentation content requests are welcome.
+New document requests are welcome.
 Before you submit one be sure to have:

-1. **Use the GitHub search** and check the new documentation hasn't already been requested.
+1. **Use the GitHub search** and check the new document hasn't already been requested.
 2. Take a moment to think about whether your idea fits with the scope and aims of the project.
 3. Remember, it's up to *you* to make a strong case to convince the project's leaders of the merits of this documentation request.